- Perky styling

 Mazda slots a 148-horsepower version of its 2.0-liter inline-4 under the CX-3’s hood and bolts up a 6-speed automatic transmission.
 Buyers need merely select between front- or all-wheel drive, while high-trim versions use paddle shifters.

-The 4-cylinder delivers adequate acceleration but it rumbles too much at at low-speed acceleration.
+The 4-cylinder delivers adequate acceleration but it rumbles too much at low-speeds.
 Highway passing is acceptable thanks in part to the sub-3,000-pound curb weight in base trims.

 The CX-3 earns its chops in steering and suspension tuning.
 Retuning over the last few years has taken the edge out of bumps to provide for a more comfortable ride around town while retaining the crossover’s entertaining handling.
 Steering is sharp and engaging, more akin to a buttoned-down compact car than a high-riding ‘ute.